sait-lab/learn-git/git-basics.md

 > What if you realize that you don’t want to keep your changes to the `file2.txt` file?
 How can you easily unmodify it — revert it back to what it looked like when you last committed?
 >
-> Use `git checkout -- <file>` to discard changes in working directory.
+> Use `git checkout -- <file>` or `git restore <file>` to discard changes in working directory.

 ![unmodify-file](./git-basics.assets/unmodify-file.jpg)

 > [!IMPORTANT]
 >
-> It’s important to understand that `git restore <file>` is a dangerous command.
+> It’s important to understand that `git checkout -- <file>` or `git restore <file>` is a dangerous command.
 Any local changes you made to that file are gone — Git just replaced that file with the last staged or committed version.
 Don’t ever use this command unless you absolutely know that you don’t want those unsaved local changes.